-The name Takeshima would naturally have come to the notice of the more than 300 Koreans, including members of legation staff and students, said to be living in Japan in 1905, and the information in the Japanese official gazettes was also reported in Korea.
-However, there is nothing in the historical records to suggest that Koreans appeared to harbor any reservations with regard to the territorial incorporation of Takeshima into Japan.
+&lt;sup>14 "Correction," Official gazette, June 5, 1905 (in Japanese).
+The initial account of the report of Togo magazines.
+The name Takeshima would naturally have come to the notice of the more than 300 Koreans including members of legation staff and foreign students said to be living in Japan in 1905, and the official gazettes were also reported in Korea.
+However, there is nothing in the historical records to suggest that Koreans appeared to harbor any reservations with regard to the territorial incorporation of Takeshima by Japan.